mvup/.github/README.md

 ## Reviewing Guidelines

-...
+When reviewing, ensure that you follow the rules layed out in the `CONTRIBUTING.md` document in the corresponding repository.
+Generally, each repository will have Issue and Pull Request templates that must be followed for valid contribution.

 ## Labels

 Labels come in a few different forms:

-- Category
+- Category (`C-`): describes the type of Issue or Pull Request
-- Dependency
+- Status (`S-`): describes the status of a new feature Issue
+- Dependency (`D-`): describes Pull Requests that involve updating a certain dependency

-The following are the labels present in the global namespace and should be used by repositories:
+The following are the labels present in the global namespace and should be used by all repositories:

 | Type       | Name                 |
 |:----------:|:--------------------:|